Dummiesman/truck2jbeam/README.md

 Find the rig file you would like to convert, and drag it onto `truck2jbeam.py`, you should then find an outputted jbeam alongside the rig file

-If there are any mods that are causing the converter to break, don't hesitate to contact me via BeamNG or Rigs of Rods forums

 ----
 ## Requirements
 * A Python 3 installation